 The first of two games (the other being Metal Slug) developed by Nazca (prior to being acquired by SNK), Neo Turf Masters is known for its simplistic gameplay, difficult courses, and a unique continue system (where exceptional performance rewards the player with additional game time).
 It is the spiritual successor to the team's earlier Irem golf games: Major Title and The Irem Skins Game.

 A mobile port was developed by SNK and released for the Neo Geo Pocket Color on July 31, 1999.
 The original game was digitally re-released by D4 for the Wii (via Virtual Console) on August 18, 2008, by DotEmu for both iOS and Android devices on June 30, 2016, and by HAMSTER (as part of the Arcade Archives series) for both the PlayStation 4 and Xbox One on February 23, 2017.
 It was included in some Humble NEO GEO Bundles starting in late 2015 for the PC, Mac, and Linux (both downloadable, with ROMs included, and on modern browsers).
 It was also included in the 2008 SNK Arcade Classics Vol. 1 compilation for the PlayStation 2, PlayStation Portable, and Wii.

 As far as golf simulation games go, Neo Turf Masters is fairly similar to the traditional offering.
 The player has four different courses to play on, located in a few international locations: Germany, Japan, USA, and Australia.
 Each course has 18 holes, naturally, totaling 72 holes of golf.
-In the arcade version of the game, one coin yields three holes, but successful play is rewarded with more holes, while poor performance results in a reduction of the holes left.
+The Neo Geo CD version has a hidden fifth course (Scotland), totaling 90 holes of golf.